The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 • Advanced modeling tools hit their limit quickly.

-It’s sleek and modern, but not always deep enough for print-heavy, tolerance-sensitive designs.
+Shapr3D has the most modern and clean UI, but it’s not always deep enough for print-heavy, tolerance-sensitive designs.

 Onshape